 But Commandaria, no one really knows about it, and that’s the problem.
-How can we know everything there is to know about Masonry and not have the slightest clue about the oldest named wine in the world?
+How can we know everything there is to know about Masonry and not have the slightest clue about the most enduring brand of wine in the world?
 How can its story not have been shared among vino enthusiasts and aficionados across the globe?

 How can its producers sit idly on this branding goldmine, not promoting the living daylights out of it?
 It’s a success story waiting to happen, waiting to be developed, marketed and sold round the word according to its world-class potential.

-Instead, it lies in relative obscurity unappreciated, underdeveloped, under-promoted and sidelined by ports and sherries from goodness knows where, vintages that would kill to have the historical and marketing value Commandaria comes attached with.
+Instead, it lies in relative obscurity unappreciated, underdeveloped, under-promoted and sidelined by ports and sherries from goodness knows where, vintages that would kill to have the historical/marketing value Commandaria comes with.

 Consider the name: Commandaria!
-So potent, full of meaning and allusion.
-It works in a number of languages.
-It refers to the word ‘command’ and its derivatives, from commander to commando to the essence of leadership and charge, all in a semi-latin, semi-invented kind of way, all while managing to sound fruity and delightful.
+So potent, full of meaning and allusion, accessible in a number of languages.
+It alludes to the word ‘command’ and its derivatives, from commander to commando, to the essence of leadership and charge, all in a semi-latin, semi-invented kind of way, all while managing to sound fruity and delightful.

-What about the fact that it’s supposed to be the oldest named wine in the world?
+What about the fact that it’s supposed to be the most enduring brand of wine in the world?
 Did we mention that more than twice already?
 Still not good enough?

 How about the legend claiming that it was King Richard the Lionheart’s favorite vino?
-You know, King Richard I of England, the guy who spawned all the legends about the British lion, the tradition of bravery in the English nation.
-He declared Commandaria ‘the wine of kings and the king of wines.’
+You know, King Richard I of England, the guy who spawned all the legends about the British lion, the tradition of bravery in the English nation etc. Well, he also declared Commandaria ‘the wine of kings and the king of wines.’

 Still not good enough?

-How about the Knights Templar, who supposedly engaged in the production of the Cyprus sweet wine when they established their regional headquarters (Commanderie) in Kolossi, Cyprus, thereby developing the namesake brand.
+How about the Knights Templar, who supposedly engaged in the production of the Cyprus sweet wine when they established their regional headquarters — AKA their Commanderie — in Kolossi, Cyprus, thereby developing the namesake brand.

 Could that be turned into a brand-selling story?